 Google BigQuery: what can marketers do with it?

-Crunch big data: A data warehouse like BigQuery shines when working with datasets that have a large number of rows with multiple columns, and where the data is updated very frequently.
+Crunch big data: A marketing data warehouse like BigQuery shines when working with datasets that have a large number of rows with multiple columns, and where the data is updated very frequently.
 The highly optimized technical architecture of BigQuery allows for quick analysis of even terabyte-scale datasets.